jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 import "@adaptabletools/adaptable-react-aggrid/index.css" // always needed
 import "@adaptabletools/adaptable-react-aggrid/themes/dark.css"
 ```

-You can also write your own custom theme for AdapTable.

 To find out how to your write your custom themes, provide custom icons - and about AdapTable styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/adaptable-theming-guide.md)